tercanfurkan/openhours/README.md

-# openhours
+# OpenHours Reactive API
-Spring Reactive API with a functional endpoint to produce a formatted store opening hours
+Spring Reactive API with a functional endpoint which produces formatted store opening hours based on JSON requests

 ## What do you need
 - JDK11 or later